MarcusE1W/eastend-ui/README.md

 # East End theme

-- The dea is to have a simple design that works well on a notebook in different light conditions.
+- The idea is to have a simple design that works well on a notebook in different light conditions.
 - Darkish Atom ui theme that works well with notebooks in changing light situations
 - Works particular well with [East End syntax](https://atom.io/themes/east-end-syntax)